Mr-Destructive/techstructive-blog/_posts/2021-08-27-DevQuotes-Auth0-x-Hashnode.md

 > Have the curiosity to learn, rest is automated

 The project was made by using various inspirational articles and videos about making a web application.
 But the idea stuck in my mind when I was thinking about the people who don't get inspired as a developer.
 Like there is no way you can remain sad about being a developer and keep on dealing with imposter syndrome.
 Every developer has a perspective of programming but there is an infinite number of opportunities if you are curious enough.
-Just started making the project and got so much into it that I was literally dreaming about it like I saw parts of the webpage. in my dream and I am making it that was genuinely a thing that powered me to complete it.
+Just started making the project and got so much into it that I was literally dreaming about it like I saw parts of the webpage.
+In my dream and I am making it that was genuinely a thing that powered me to complete it.

 The project roughly started on 19th August and almost ended on 26th August, like the actual webpage and its core functionalities.
 Though on 27th were some styling and extra additions such as the About section and Footer.
 That was like the most productive week I ever had in my programming journey.
 That was fun as heck.